Sustainable Schools Program

 Sustainable Schools update:

-2017 is be busy for all matters environmental- student actions, frog bog, Enviro Cooking, Walk to school, World Environment Day, Resource Smart. . .the list goes on.
+2019 is busy for all matters environmental- student actions, frog bog, cooking, walk to school, World Environment Day, Resource Smart. . .the list goes on.

 The Enviro Leaders have been identifying areas of the school that have problems, e.g. littering and plant damage, and are in the process of creating signage to inform everyone who shares the schoolyard.